aecorredor/fastify-vercel-starter/README.md

 # fastify-vercel-starter

-A template repo for getting up and running with a Fastify API (supports both GraphQL and REST) deploye on Vercel.
+A template repo for getting up and running with a Fastify API (supports both GraphQL and REST) deployed on Vercel.

-It has some opinions around GraphQL, like code generation and how the permission layer is implemented.
+It has some opinions about GraphQL, like code generation and how the permission layer is implemented (GraphQL Shield).